Major Changes in the Exchange Ranking

 Implied Volatility for Different Strike Prices

-How to Use Kaiko’s IV
+How to Use Our IV

 Conclusion

 Analysis of implied volatility and its dynamics are important information in options trading, derivative risk management and even spot market analysis.
 The lesson learned from the FTX collapse, if not the whole of 2022, should be that risk management is a necessity going forward in crypto.
-Implied volatility and other metrics such as VaR and market liquidity can form the foundations of a well rounded risk management toolkit.
+Implied volatility and other metrics such as VaR and market liquidity can form the foundations of a well-rounded risk management toolkit.